 Communicate with the right people

-We've already alluded to the fact communication is an essential trait for PMMs, as Melanie Linehan, Product Marketing Manager at WeTransfer explained:
+We've already alluded to the fact communication is an essential trait for PMMs, as Melanie Linehan, Director of Growth Marketing at WeTransfer explained:

 When you speak to the wrong people, your message tends to go in one ear and sail out of the other.